AKASHAorg/eth-bucharest/documentation/APPS.md

 ### What is an application?

-An application is a standalone component that complements and extends your web3 social network experience.
+An application is a standalone micro-frontend that complements and extends your web3 social network experience.
 Applications are the main building blocks of a world and it can be seen as a standalone SPA's (Single Page Application) except that they are loaded, mounted and unmounted by the underlying system (`app-loader`) which is a thin layer on top of the [single-spa](https://single-spa.js.org/) microfrontends library.

 ### Example app

-The `example-app` provided is a stripped down version of an Antenna App, such as the one on AKASHA World.
+The `example-app` provided is a stripped down version of an [Antenna](./GLOSSARY.md#antenna) app, such as the one on AKASHA World.

 #### Interface